⚠️ "Dad joke warning!!!" ⚠️

-When forces RAISE the price of SGD in terms of USD, we say that the SGD is APPRECIATING or STRENGTHENING AGAINST the USD and when forces LOWER the price of SGD in terms of USD, we say that the SGD is DEPRECIATING or WEAKENING AGAINST the USD.
+When forces 'LOWER' the price of SGD in terms of USD ('The price of 1 SGD has decreased in USD terms'), we say that the SGD is DEPRECIATING or 'WEAKENING' AGAINST the USD.

 WHEN SGD HOLDERS WISH TO PURCHASE SOMETHING PRICED IN USD, they will need to exchange it in the foreign exchange market.